google/wuffs/std/adler32/README.md

     7  0x00070001  0x9D6CDF7E  "\x00\x00\x00\x00\x00\x00\x00"

 Adler-32 is a simpler algorithm than CRC-32.
-At the time Adler-32 was invented, it had noticably higher throughput.
+At the time Adler-32 was invented, it had noticeably higher throughput.
 With modern SIMD implementations, that performance difference has largely disappeared.